Lanthian/comp30024-2024-part-b/notes.md

 * Alpha-Beta pruning minimax implemented - faster than default minimax for sure, but still struggles to function at shallow turn counts with even weak depths (2 & 3).
 Need to write better heuristics to test it more.
 * New ValWrap dataclass should be handy for storing moves and gamestates in different data structures.

+# 2024.05.04
+Issue with UCB1 seems to be a keyerror using MCTS.N[node], which makes me think that nodes are being regenerated in places and hashing different in the dictionary as a result.
+Removing this duplication of generation in all_children() method of a Node seems ot have fixed the problem.